The-Art-of-Hacking/h4cker/web_application_testing/docker_references.md

 - [notary](https://github.com/theupdateframework/notary) - a server and a client for running and interacting with trusted collections.
 By [@TUF](https://github.com/theupdateframework)
 - [oscap-docker](https://github.com/OpenSCAP/openscap) - OpenSCAP provides oscap-docker tool which is used to scan Docker containers and images.
 By RedHat
 - [Sysdig Falco](https://github.com/draios/falco) - Sysdig Falco is an open source container security monitor.
 It can monitor application, container, host, and network activity and alert on unauthorized activity.
-- [Sysdig Secure](https://sysdig.com/product/secure/) :heavy_dollar_sign: - Sysdig Secure addresses run-time security through behavioral monitoring and defense, and provides deep forensics based on open source Sysdig for incident response.
+- [Sysdig Secure](https://sysdig.com/product/secure/) - Sysdig Secure addresses run-time security through behavioral monitoring and defense, and provides deep forensics based on open source Sysdig for incident response.
-- [Twistlock](https://www.twistlock.com/) :heavy_dollar_sign: - Twistlock Security Suite detects vulnerabilities, hardens container images, and enforces security policies across the lifecycle of applications.
+- [Twistlock](https://www.twistlock.com/) - Twistlock Security Suite detects vulnerabilities, hardens container images, and enforces security policies across the lifecycle of applications.